 The first step of this procedure involves going through a fertility and health assessment.
 The health assessment is to check for STI’s.
-The fertility assessment is to determine the quality and quantity of your eggs.
+The fertility assessment is to determine the quality and quantity of eggs.
 Both assessments include pelvic ultrasounds and blood tests.

-The reason why the health care provider may want to check the quality and quantity of your eggs is to determine the number of eggs to freeze.
+The reason why the health care provider may want to check the quality and quantity of eggs is to determine the number of eggs to freeze.
 For women who are between 37 and 40 years of age, freezing thirty eggs increases their chances of getting pregnant by 80%.
 Women who are under the age of 35 only need to freeze 15 eggs because their eggs are healthier and younger compared to those of women who are over 35.

 The reason why older women need to freeze more eggs is that they do not have many quality eggs as younger women.
 However, the age factor is not the only reason.
 Certain conditions such as endometriosis can impact egg quality.

 After your assessment, you are now ready to go to the next stage of the process.
 In the next stage, you may be required to take birth control pills for about a week or two to induce ovulation.
 After which, you will be required to take hormone injections for about 10 days to stimulate your ovaries to produce many eggs.
-Not all clinics require you to take birth control pills during this process, but some do.
+Not all clinics require to take birth control pills during this process, but some do.

 Once the eggs have matured, they are extracted using a needle which is inserted through your vaginal wall.
 During this process, you will be sedated to avoid pain.